Smoky Pulled Pork Tacos with Cherry-Peach Salsa are an insanely delicious way to enjoy tender pork and fresh fruit — a match made in taco heaven!

 DSC_0335

-To 1 cup each fresh chopped cherries & peaches, add 1/4 cup chopped cilantro, 1 minced jalapeno, the juice of 1 lime, and a dash of salt.
+Add 1 cup each fresh chopped cherries and peaches, 1/4 cup chopped cilantro, 1 minced jalapeno, the juice of 1 lime, and a dash of salt to a mixing bowl then stir to combine.

 PeachSalsaIngredients